 NOLA.
 One of my favorite cities on the planet.
 Every year, I make an effort to see different places and experience new things, but New Orleans always draws me back in.
-There is something so magical about this city and I feel like my senses are on fire the moment I arrive.
-The people and the surrounding different sections of the city are like microcosms of their own culture and yearly celebrations from Mardi Gras to the Po-Boy festival, always give people a reason to party.
-Everyone is so happy here and are high on life.
-New Orleans magnificent history is so interesting and the positive vibe I feel when I am there always puts a huge smile on my face.
-Some people may disagree with the city’s hedonistic fashion or call it cursed, but I love every ounce of it whether it’s considered good or bad, bring it on.
+There is something so magical about this city.
+I feel like my senses are on fire the moment I arrive.
+The different neighborhoods of the city are like microcosms of their own culture.
+The food is hands-down the best in the world with legendary eateries around every corner.
+The festivals and parties from Mardi Gras to the celebration of the po-boy, there is always a reason to party and just to celebrate life.
+The energy in NOLA is so positive and the magnificent history is so magnetic.
+While I am there, I always feel at home and I have a huge, permanent smile on my face.
+Some people may call the city cursed or dirty, but I love every ounce…bring it on.

-My favorite time of year is Halloween and there is no better place to be during the most haunting season of the year than the mysterious city of New Orleans.
-It is known for its history of Voodoo, witchcraft, and dark lore and the city encapsulates a supernatural semblance about it to a point that you can almost feel.
-My camera is on autopilot, developing a mind of its own capturing so many beautiful shots from the historical architecture, the people, and the food, that it’s easy to lose myself through the viewfinder.
+My favorite time of year is Halloween and there is no better place to be than the mysterious city of New Orleans.
+It is known for its history of Voodoo, witchcraft, and dark lore, and the city encapsulates a supernatural semblance to it that you can almost feel.
+My camera is on autopilot, developing a mind of its own capturing shots from the historical architecture, the food, and the people, that it’s easy to lose one self through the viewfinder.
 During Halloween, there is a vast array of events, but the best is the Krewe de Boo Halloween parade.
 It is a must-see event filled with different participating “Krewes” with their extravagant floats and costumes.
-It’s like a smaller version of Mardi Gras and you can reap the same benefits.
-I always leave with a bag full of candy, beads, and souvenir cups.
+It’s like a smaller version of Mardi Gras and I always leave with a bag full of candy, beads, and souvenir cups.
 I also enjoy just walking around the city because every day, there is always something new to explore or an award-winning Halloween decorated patio to scope out.
 This year, I participated in a walking tour and I got to visit the beautiful St. Louis Cemetary No.1.
-It was truly amazing and it made me fall deeper in love with the city, I already cherish.
-The Big Easy will always be in my heart and I’m hoping to be lucky enough to return soon, but I’m guessing it won’t be soon enough!
+I couldn’t help but think of Dennis Hopper in the LSD scene in Easy Rider or marvel at Marie Laveau’s gravesite.
+Also, strangely enough, the large pyramid shaped tomb sticking out like a sore thumb is none other than the pre-paid, future resting place of Nicolas Cage.
+Every time I visit, I see or find something new to do and I fall deeper in love with the city I already cherish.
+The Big Easy will always be in my heart and I’m hoping to be lucky enough to return soon or live there one day but I’m guessing it won’t be soon enough!